simplex-chat/simplex-chat/docs/guide/README.md

 #### To join a group via a link:

 1. Get a link to a SimpleX user group, which you can get from your existing SimpleX conversations or by finding it online.
-2. On Android, tap on the floating pencil button on the bottom-right corner of the screen.
-On iOS, tap on the pencil button at the top-right corner of the screen.
+2. On Android, tap on the 🖉 (floating pencil) button in the bottom-right corner of the screen.
+On iOS, tap on the 🖉 (pencil) button in the top-right corner of the screen.
 3. Tap **Connect via link / QR code**.

 ### Connect with friends